foundersandcoders/coursebook/src/course/handbook/projects.md

 Remember to read each other's user manuals when you start working with a new team!

+{% box "error" %}

+**Please do not work on your projects outside of course time**

+This puts extra stress on everyone else.
+Remember that you are not expected to have a finished, polished project.
+It's about the learning journey, not the final outcome.

+If you have the spare time and energy to code outside the course, focus on reviewing workshops or building side projects.

+{% endbox %}

 ### Project Setup

 Utilize your project setup time to do the following: